Update: Wednesday, October 30th

-While most communities will celebrate Halloween on Monday, October 31st, many groups, schools and organizations will start holiday activities this week and weekend.
+While most communities will celebrate Halloween on Thursday, October 31st, many groups, schools and organizations will have holiday activities this week and weekend.
 That means children and adults will be out and about in costume, going to parties and events.

 For children, here are some do’s and don’ts while you’re on the trick or treat trail: